 Write down the value proposition that needs to be tested.

 Design the value proposition as a personalized, customer-touching service.

 Talk to potential customers (early adopters) and offer them your service in exchange for payment.

 You will collect mostly qualitative data as you are delivering a manual service.
 You need to aggregate the data from all your current customers for the various aspects of your service.
 Use the insights to adjust your service accordingly.

-The main benefit of this method is to generate ideas around the potential solution/product and identify obstacles to implementing that solution.
+The main benefit of this method is the ability to generate ideas around the potential solution/product and identify obstacles to implementing that solution.

-Sampling Bias: As the concierge test is manually performed you have to find a balance.
-On the one hand having too many customers can be overwhelming.
-You find yourself or your team just busy to deliver the promised service, which leaves very little time to analyze the data and use the insights to make adjustments.
+Sampling Bias: As the concierge test is manually performed, you have to find a balance.
+On the one hand, having too many customers can be overwhelming -- you find yourself or your team busy delivering the promised service, which leaves very little time to analyze the data and use the insights to make adjustments.
 On the other hand, you have to make sure that your customer batch is not too small.
 Insights you get from just one or two customers might not be enough.
-You risk that the collected feedback is not representative for your customer segment you are targeting.
+You risk that the collected feedback is not representative of the customer segment you are targeting.

 Got a tip?
 Add a tweetable quote by emailing us: firstname.lastname@example.org